devland/table4/readme.md

 Start the CouchDB service via `systemctl start couchdb`.
 To stop it run `systemctl stop couchdb`.
 To enable it as a system service (it will start automatically when the system starts) run `systemctl enable couchdb`.
 To disable it as a system service run `systemctl disable couchdb`.

-Edit `config.js` file or use environement variables.
+Edit `config.js` file or use environment variables.